keycodey/raytracer/README.md

 ### BrowserRouter vs HashRouter

 Apparently, if published on GitHub pages an app like this works better with a HashRouter instead of a BrowserRouter.
 Hence, the hashtag '#' in the app's urls.

+### Take it for a spin

+A live demo is available at <https://keycodey.github.io/raytracer/>.